The Pennsylvania State University 2011

 Dr. Lascano was born in Ecuador and grew up in several places in Latin and North America.
 Dr. Lascano received his B.Sc. in Animal Science from Zamorano University in Honduras.
 He obtained his M.Sc. and Ph.D. at The Pennsylvania State University with specialization in Ruminant Nutrition.
-After this Dr. Lascano accepted a position as an Assistant Professor at Cal Poly, San Luis Obispo and was the leader in developing the ruminant nutrition laboratory.
-He is currently an Assistant Professor at Clemson University where he continues this work.
-Dr. Lascano has taught classes including Principles of Animal Nutrition, Advanced Ruminant Nutrition and Metabolism, Integrative Dairy Cattle Management, and is developing an International Animal Production Management class to be incorporated to the Animal and Veterinary Sciences curriculum at Clemson.
+After this, Dr. Lascano accepted a position as an Associate Professor at Cal Poly, San Luis Obispo and was the leader in developing the ruminant nutrition laboratory.
+He is currently an Associate Professor at Clemson University where he continues this work.
+Dr. Lascano has taught classes including Principles of Animal Nutrition, Advanced Ruminant Nutrition and Metabolism, Integrative Dairy Cattle Management, Prairie Ecology, and International Animal Production Management, among others.

 His research has been presented in several international conferences and been published in several peer-reviewed journals including Journal of Dairy Science, Livestock Science and CABI journals.
 His research interests include increasing nutrient utilization and animal performance and their interaction with the environment, identification of enzymes and microbial modifiers to enhance dietary contributions in ruminants, and the use of livestock production to reduce poverty, environmental impact, and the implementation of efficient techniques to support milk production in a sustainable manner.

 Nutrient utilization to improve feed efficiency, reduce metabolic costs of energy and protein, maximize microbial protein synthesis and milk production is the broad spectrum of my research program.